Introduction to Fog Computing

 - Transferring this data to the cloud leads to a number of issues, for example, latency, excessive usage of bandwidth, delay in real-time responses, centralized location of data, etc.

 - To overcome these challenges, faced by IoT applications, in the cloud environment, the term fog computing was introduced by Cisco in the year 2012.

 - It promises to bring computation near to the end devices leading to minimization of latency and efficient usage of bandwidth.

 - With the increase in sensor-based devices, a large amount of data is generated.
 This data needs storage as well as processing.
-Storing the data on the cloud is costly and it adds to more processing time.
-Fog computing places resources near to the end devices, decreasing the processing time and saving the cost also.
+Storing the data on the cloud is costly and adds to more processing time.
+It places resources near to the end devices, decreasing the processing time and saving the cost also.

-The working of Fog Computing can be understood with a layered architecture:
+The working of this can be understood with a layered architecture:

 1. Physical and Virtualization Layer

 In this layer, we have nodes- physical as well as virtual.
 Nodes are geographically distributed and capture data.
 Sensors are used in nodes to sense the surroundings, collect the data and send it to upper layers through gateways for more processing and ﬁltering.